Nobbie248/dolphinXR/Readme.md

 Android apps are compiled using a build system called Gradle.
 Dolphin's native component, however, is compiled using CMake.
 The Gradle script will attempt to run a CMake build automatically while building the Java code.

+## Project Notes

+This project was developed with the use of AI tools.

 ## Uninstalling